usethesource/rascal-website/courses/Bibliography/Bibliography.md

    > This paper proposes a simpler and more efficient version of Tomita's GLR than the versions of Farshi and Rekers, and so
    > later we merged this into RNSGLR (see above).

-* Mark van den Brand, Hayco de Jong, Paul Klint, Pieter A. Olivie.
+* Mark van den Brand, Hayco de Jong, Paul Klint, Pieter A. Olivier.
 Efficient annotated terms.
 Softw.
 Pract.
 Exp.
 30(3): 259-291 (2000)
    > This paper introduces the C library on annotated maximally-shared algebraic terms that would not only become the basis of ASF+SDF Meta-Environment, but also of StrategoXT, ELAN4 and mCRL2.
 Later the vallang library replaced it, but most of its design principles were kept in tact.

 ### 1990's